 Examples include:

-confirmation protocols for sensitive requests
+confirmation protocols for sensitive actions

-explicit disclosure of AI-generated content
+clear disclosure of synthetic content

 Why This Matters Beyond Crime

-misinformation spreads faster
+misinformation spreads more easily

-consensus becomes harder to reach
+accountability becomes harder to enforce

 Key Takeaway